 chain of prehistoric animals for example.

-Combined knowledge of all subdivisions above, allows to make some
+Combined knowledge of all the subdivisions above, allows us to make some

 reconstruction of prehistoric animals and plants in their environments,